Local convergence of large random triangulations coupled with an Ising model: Introduction

-To escape this pure gravity behavior, physicists have long ago understood that one should ``couple gravity with matter'', that is, consider models of random maps endowed with a statistical physics model: from a combinatorial point of view, evidence for the existence of other universality classes were first given by constructing models, like tree-rooted maps or triangulations endowed with Ising configurations, whose generating series exhibit a different asymptotic behavior at criticality.
-One of the first such result, and the most relevant for our work, appears in~\cite{BoulatovKazakov}, where Boulatov and Kazakov initiated the study of Ising models on random graphs.
+To escape this pure gravity behaviour, physicists have long ago understood that one should ``couple gravity with matter'', that is, consider models of random maps endowed with a statistical physics model.
+From a combinatorial point of view, evidence for the existence of other universality classes were first given by constructing models, like tree-rooted maps or triangulations endowed with Ising configurations, whose generating series exhibit a different asymptotic behaviour at criticality.
+One of the first such results, and the most relevant for our work, appears in~\cite{BoulatovKazakov}, where Boulatov and Kazakov initiated the study of Ising models on random triangulations (following some earlier work by Kazakov~\cite{Kaza86}).
 They established the existence of a phrase transition, the critical value of the model and the corresponding critical exponents.
 Their result is based on the expression of the generating series of the model as a matrix integral and the use of orthogonal polynomial methods.
-Their result was later rederived via bijections with trees by Bousquet-Mélou and the third author \cite{BMS} and by Bouttier, di Francesco and Guitter \cite{BdFGIsing}, and more recently via a tour-de-force in generatingfunctionology by Bernardi and Bousquet-Mélou \cite{BernardiBousquet} building on a seminal series of paper of Tutte on the enumeration of colored maps, synthesized in~\cite{Tutte}.
+Their result was later rederived via bijections with trees by Bousquet-Mélou and the third author \cite{BMS} and by Bouttier, di Francesco and Guitter \cite{BdFGIsing}, and more recently via a tour-de-force in generatingfunctionology by Bernardi and Bousquet-Mélou \cite{BernardiBousquet} building on a seminal series of papers by Tutte on the enumeration of colored maps, synthesized in~\cite{Tutte}.